Updated: Jun 14

 Factors that Could Influence the Grind

-It is also important to know the couple of factors that could also influence the way the roasted beans behave as you grind them.
+It is also important to know a couple of factors that could also influence the way the roasted beans behave as you grind them.
 These include:

 The lighter the roast, the more tenacious and pliable the bean is.
 Thus, having the bean lightly roasted is going to be more tenacious and pliable than a darker roasted bean.
 The reason is that by roasting more, the moisture gets lost, and this results in the bean becoming more brittle.